ceph/ceph/doc/cephadm/install.rst

     ceph orch apply osd --all-available-devices

-Or See :ref:`cephadm-deploy-osds` for more detailed instructions.
+See :ref:`cephadm-deploy-osds` for more detailed instructions.

+In case the cluster runs on hardware that is used exclusively for Ceph, it is recommended to enable ``osd_memory_target_autotune``.
+See :ref:`osd_autotune`.

+  .. prompt:: bash #

+    ceph config set osd osd_memory_target_autotune true

 Using Ceph
 ==========